mautic/documentation/en/authentication/saml.md

 Login to the IDP where you'll be redirected back to Mautic.
 If the exchange is successful, the user will be created, if it does not already exist, and logged in.

+## Disable SAML
+To disable SAML, simly click the `Remove` link to the right of the `Identity provider metadata file` label.

 ![](/authentication/media/saml.png)